-Fig. 3.2 Front panel controls and indicators

-Power LED - Indicates that power is applied to the unit.

-Enable button - Used to enable/disable channel functionality.
+Fig. 3.2 Front panel controls and indicators Power LED - Indicates that power is applied to the unit.
+CHANNEL ENABLE buttons - Used to enable/disable channel functionality.
 The associated LED is lit when the channel is enabled.
-Disabling the channel allows the motor actuator to be operated manually.

-3.5 Connecting The Hardware

-- 1) Perform the mechanical installation as detailed in Section 3.2. - 2) Install the APT Software see Section 3.1. - 3) Connect the stepper motor actuator to the Controller unit see Section 3.3.4. - 4) Connect the Controller unit to the power supply see Section 3.3.1. - 5) Connect the PSU to the main supply and switch 'ON'. - 6) Connect the Controller unit to your PC.
+Disabling the channel allows the motor actuator to be moved manually.
+Note On BSC202 units, the Channel 3 LED is not used.
+3.5 Connecting The Hardware - 1) Perform the mechanical installation as detailed in Section 3.2. - 2) Install the APT Software see Section 3.1. - 3) Connect the stepper motor actuator to the Controller unit see Section 3.3.4. - 4) Connect the Controller unit to the power supply see Section 3.3.1. - 5) Connect the PSU to the main supply and switch 'ON'. - 6) Connect the Controller unit to your PC.

-The USB cable should be no more than 3 metres in length.
+Note The USB cable should be no more than 3 metres in length.
 Communication lengths in excess of 3 metres can be achieved by using a powered USB hub).

-WindowsTM should detect the new hardware.
+7) WindowsTM should detect the new hardware.
 Wait while WindowsTM installs the drivers for the new hardware - see the Getting Started guide for more information.

-3.6 Select the Stage Type (Using APTConfig)

-To ensure that a particular stage is driven properly by the system, a number of parameters must first be set.
+3.6 Select the Stage Type (Using APTConfig) To ensure that a particular stage is driven properly by the system, a number of parameters must first be set.
 These parameters relate to the physical characteristics of the stage being driven (e.g. min and max positions, leadscrew pitch, homing direction etc.).

-To assist in setting these parameters correctly, it is possible, using the APT Config utility, to associate a specific stage type and axis with the motor controller channel.
-Once this association has been made, the APT server applies automatic ally, suitable default parameter values on boot up of the software.
+To assist in setting these parameters correctly, it is possible, using the APT Config utility, to associate a specific stage type and axis with a motor controller channel.
+Once this association has been made, the APT server applies automatically, suitable default parameter values on boot up of the software.
+Even if a stage type and axis has been associated with a controller channel, it is still possible to alter these parameters if required, (e.g. for a custom stage type not selectable using the APT Config utility).
+Note The BSC203 APT stepper controller unit can be fitted with up to three stepper motor drive cards.
+Each card behaves as a discrete unit with its own GUI control panel. - 1) Shut down all applications using the APT server (e.g. APT User or your own custom application). - 2) Run the APT Config utility Start/All Programs/Thorlabs/APT Config/APT Config. - 3) From the 'APT Configuration Utility' window, click the 'Stage' tab.

-To use the increased resolution and velocity funcitionality offered by these controllers, the stage types prefixed by 'HS' (e.g. HS NanoMax 300 X Axis) must be selected.
-Failure to select the correct stage type will result in reduced velocity and resolution.

-- 1) Shut down all applications using the APT server (e.g. APT User or your own custom application). - 2) Run the APT Config utility Start/All Programs/Thorlabs/APT Config/APT Config. - 3) From the 'APT Configuration Utility' window, click the 'Stage' tab.

-TL / PT Configuration Utility Simulator Configuration Server S ettings S tage Serial No. Chan Stage 40000001 1 HSNanoMax 30 IO X Axis Calibration File Motor: 40000001 💽 Stage: HS NanoMax 300 X Axis HS NanoMax 300 X Axis HS NanoMax 300 X Axis Select Calibration File HS NanoMax 300 Z Axis HS NanoMax 600 X Axis HS NanoMax 600 Y Axis HS NanoMax 600 Z Axis About elp Remove Exit Calibration File